tytydraco/yessleep/out/The_Man_In_The_Mirror_Is_Trying_To_Ruin_My_Life.md

 Then he loosened his grip, his smile growing even wider, splitting his lips.
 His hand was cold on my hot cheeks, pinching them between his thumb and fingers.
 A low mutter followed, and I think he said:

-‘I am as much you as you are me, I suggest you stay in this hovel, or go throw yourself before some bus or from some derelict triple-story building.
+“I am you, you are me, you are I and I am we, we are one split in two, to kill me you’ve got to kill you.
+I suggest you stay in this hovel, or go throw yourself before some bus or from some derelict triple-story building.
 Whatever it is you intend to do with the rest of your miserable life, stay out of my way.
-I have been afforded a life you wasted – *I* will not waste it.’
+I have been afforded a life you wasted – *I* will not waste it.”

 With that, he left, slamming the door on his way out.